what-to-bring-library-study-session

 7. A Portable Book Stand

-A book stand has been a game changer for the way I take notes.
-No more straining my neck or hunching over the desk trying to take notes from a textbook.
+A book stand was a game changer when I had physical textbooks.
+No more straining your neck or hunching over the desk trying to take notes from a textbook.

-There are some great lightweight and portable options that are prefect to bring with you to a library study session.
+A portable book stand is perfect to bring with you to a library study session.

 8. Notebooks or Extra Note Paper